@palico-ai/react

 Add API URL and Service Key to `.env`

-You can generate a service key from your Palico App project directory
+Generate a service keyYou can generate a service key from your Palico App project directoryAdd the entries to your NextJS

 Setup Server-Side Authorization

 We want to handle calling our Palico application in a server-side environment.
-To do this, we’ll create an API route in NextJS.
+To do this, we’ll create an API route in NextJS.Create a new file in

-You should authorize the request before calling your Palico app.
+in your NextJS application and add the following code:You should authorize the request before calling your Palico app.

-You can use the useChat()
+You can use theuseChat()

 hook to interact with your Palico agent in your React components.

-You can handle client-side tool calls in your React application using the pendingToolCalls
+You can handle client-side tool calls in your React application using thependingToolCalls

 and addResult